y-arjun-y/arjunyadav/pages-md/notebook.md

   ![VAE](/vae.png)

 - Auto-encoder: An autoencoder is a type of convolutional neural network (CNN) that converts a high-dimensional input into a low-dimensional one (i.e. a latent vector), and later reconstructs the original input with the highest quality possible.
 It consists of both an encoder and decoder.
 An example of its use is removing noise from a dataset (Paperspace Blog).

+## People I've Met in AI Safety

+(anonymized - of course)

+### Meeting with an eval researcher

+- Incredibly useful and provided a lot of clarity, couldn't have asked for a better meeting from the Slack message I had posted in an AI safety workspace.

+### Meeting with a (former) Berkeley Ph.D. student

+- "Honesty is everything" is what I remember most vividly, I wonder if they still hold that opinion...

 ## Related Projects and Posts